31 Jul 2014

 Minimalism as Less Elements

 "Sometimes you feel that you've been "Misread" by a lot of people and you need some time on your own alone in the park, sitting on the bench reflecting back on life."
-In this composition I have applied two rule of thirds.
-One at the bottom and one on the left.
-Therefore there is plenty of negative space both above the bench and also to the right, to add that classic minimalist feel.

 A green bench against a large yellow wall is an Ideal setting.
-To being with, what made me attracted towards the bench, was the subtle light and shadow differential on the wall.
-It was just too beautiful to look at.
-Maybe you could also find this, if you visit Jantar Mantar, Jaipur.
+To begin with, what made me attracted towards the bench, was the subtle light and shadow differential on the wall.

 Unsuccessful Camouflage